Stock events for Kemper Corp. (KMPR)

 Demand Seasonality affecting Kemper Corp.’s stock price

-Demand for Kemper Corp.'s products and services exhibits seasonality.
-The company noted a decline in policies in force and written premium in the fourth quarter of 2025, attributing it partly to typical fourth-quarter seasonality.
+Demand for Kemper Corp.'s products and services exhibits some seasonality.
+The company has noted "typical fourth quarter seasonality" which contributes to a decline in policies in force and written premiums.
+The broader insurance industry can also be cyclical, with interest rates influencing investment income.

 Overview of Kemper Corp.’s business